STANDARD TERMS AND CONDITIONS FOR THE SUPPLY OF GOODS AND SERVICES

 9. The Company shall not be liable for any defect or failure in the performance of the web-based electronic assessment for reasons beyond the Company’s control including but not limited to link failures, power difficulties, telephone outages, network overload, issues related to Client systems, default or failure of a third party, government actions, failure in the supply of a third party’s access line or any event of Force Majeure.

-11. The Company reserves the right to terminate the use of any bespoke reports, bespoke Products, or the Assessment Platforms previously delivered to Clients in the event that the reports or the Assessment Platforms have, in the absolute discretion of the Company, low usage or activity.
-The Company will provide the Client with at least 90 days’ notice prior to terminating the use of such reports, or Assessment Platforms
+10. The Company reserves the right to terminate the use of any bespoke reports, bespoke Products, or the Assessment Platforms previously delivered to Clients in the event that the reports or the Assessment Platforms have low usage or activity.
+The Company will provide the Client with at least 90 days’ notice prior to terminating the use of such reports, or Assessment Platforms.
+During this notice period, the Client may request that these reports or Assessment Platforms are not terminated.

 Additional Terms and Conditions for Booking Public Training Courses